Big, bigger, biggest! Meet 11 magnificent Mastiff dog breeds

 German Mastiff

 The Great Dane is most easily recognizable by its large size.
-Males range from 32 to 34 inches tall and weigh anywhere from 120 to 200 pounds.
+Males range in height from 32 to 34 inches and weigh between 120 and 200 pounds.

-Females are typically smaller, with a maximum height of 32 inches and weighing up to 130 pounds.
+Females are typically smaller, with a maximum height of 32 inches and a weight of up to 130 pounds.

 Great Danes come in various colors, from black and gray to harlequin (large black patches on a white coat) and merle (a dappled gray).
 The Harlequin variety is often confused with Dalmatians.

-Despite their size and hunting dog history, Great Danes are relaxed and easygoing.
+Despite their size and history as hunting dogs, Great Danes are generally relaxed and easygoing.
 They require daily exercise and plenty of space.

-So, if you’re considering adopting one as a pet, ensure you have enough room to accommodate their stature.
+So, if you’re considering adopting one as a pet, ensure you have enough room to accommodate its stature.

-Great Danes are not known for being excessive barkers but will alert you if they sense something amiss.
+Great Danes are not known for being excessive barkers, but they will alert you if they sense something amiss.

 Italian Mastiff